Azathothep/neongine/README.md

 Camera.Main = newCamera;
 ```

-To convert a coordinate from screen-to-world or world-to-screen, use the following `Camera` methods:
+Screen dimensions are stored in pixels.
+You can convert a coordinate from screen-to-world or world-to-screen using the following `Camera` methods:
 ```c#
 public Vector2 ScreenToWorld(Vector2 v);
 public Vector2 ScreenToWorld(float x, float y);